YTFL/Banking-System/README.md

 However, **you are not permitted** to use, copy, modify, distribute, or publish this project or its code for **commercial, public, or non-academic** use without explicit permission from the authors.

 **Pull Requests are Welcome**
 Contributions that enhance or improve the project (especially for academic learning) are appreciated.
-If your pull request is accepted, you will be **credited appropriately** in README.md under a separate tab.